 Apparently, the previous year, Ted had had a nasty stomach upset that ended up with the dog being hospitalized for 3 days on intravenous fluids.
 Now things weren’t going so well because Ted kept showing the same symptoms: bloody, mucus-covered stools.

-Fortunately, rather than turn a blind eye, the client now brought Ted straight to the surgery at the first sign of problem poop.
+Fortunately, rather than turn a blind eye, the young woman now brought Ted straight to the vet at the first sign of problem poop.
 Hence the regular visits.

 Common Things Are Common

 As I mentioned, this young dog was a puzzle on clinical exam.
 His slim tummy was relaxed, and there were no obvious internal lumps or bumps to find.

 Although this in no way rules out cancer, it’s a good starting point.
 And given Ted’s high energy levels and good body condition, he didn’t look like a seriously sick dog.

 Something didn’t add up.

 Again, I asked what Ted ate.
 His mom again reassured me that Ted had good food that her other dog, who was fine, also ate.